thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 A typical spring design process should start by entering what is known about the problem.
-As described in more detail in the INTRODUCTION section of the documentation, any time after starting ODOP:Spring and reaching the command prompt, a complete spring design is already defined.
-Use the CHANGE, FIX, and FREE commands to alter that existing design to reflect what is known about the problem at hand.
+As described in more detail in the INTRODUCTION section of the documentation, any time after starting ODOP:Spring and reaching the main page, a complete spring design is already defined.
+Use the numeric entry fields plus FIX checkboxess to alter that existing design to reflect what is known about the problem at hand.

-The LIST INDEPENDENT, LIST DEPENDENT and REPORT commands can be used to view the current state of the design.
-LIST VIOLATIONS will show which constraints are violated.
-Use the SEARCH command to have ODOP:Spring select values for the free independent variables that reduce (and hopefully eliminate) constraint violations thus achieving a feasible design.
+The main page and REPORT menu items can be used to view the current state of the design.
+The main page will show which constraints are violated.
+Use the SEARCH menu item to have ODOP:Spring select values for the free independent variables that reduce (and hopefully eliminate) constraint violations thus achieving a feasible design.

-Typically, the process of designing a completely new spring should start with (at least) WIRE_DIA and COILS_T in free status.
-Once a feasible design is established, a SELECT WIRE_DIA command can be used to select the nearest standard wire size from the appropriate standard sizes table.
-After the selection, an additional search should be executed to adjust values of the remaining independent variables to compensate for the change in WIRE_DIA.
+Typically, the process of designing a completely new spring should start with (at least) WIRE\_DIA and COILS\_T in free status.
+Once a feasible design is established, the SELECT SIZE menu item can be used to select the nearest standard wire size from the appropriate standard sizes table.
+After the selection, an additional search should be executed to adjust values of the remaining independent variables to compensate for the change in WIRE\_DIA.

-Additional information on operating techniques is presented in the documentation sections INTRODUCTION and GETTING_STARTED.
+Additional information on operating techniques is presented in the documentation sections INTRODUCTION and GETTING STARTED.
 The demo and tutorial sessions supplied with ODOP:Spring provide detailed commentary on how to solve a variety of problems.